RESEARCH STARTER

 Continuing Influences

 Many psychedelic rock bands departed from the genre as the 1970s began.
 In some cases, such as with Cream and the Grateful Dead, the bands returned to a more basic, traditionally instrument-driven sound.
 Yet progressive rock bands from the 1970s, such as Yes, as well as heavy metal bands like Black Sabbath, used influences from the psychedelic rock genre.
 In the 1980s, modern rock and new wave bands exhibited influences of psychedelic rock.
 Trance, electronic, and industrial music also use features of psychedelic rock.
 Some of the most popular musical acts of the late twentieth century, including Nirvana and Pearl Jam, recorded songs with a psychedelic rock flavor.
-The psychedelic rock bands of the 1960s remain some of the most popular musical acts of the twentieth century, and their influence continues into the new millennium.
+The psychedelic rock bands of the 1960s remain some of the most popular musical acts of the twentieth century, and their influence continued into the new millennium.
+In the 2020s, psychedelic and shoegaze-inspired rock saw a major resurgence among younger listeners through TikTok and streaming platforms, and bands such as Slowdive, Duster, and Drop Nineteens gained renewed popularity among Gen Z audiences.

 Bibliography